 Food safety culture

 Denis Treacy, boss of Culture Compass and former chief safety, quality, security & environment officer for the $5bn snack foods business Pladis Global, will share his experience of developing a food safety culture.

 Thermo Fisher Scientific application engineer Alex Kinne and marketing manager Mike Munnelly explain how listeners can develop a tailored and efficient detection and inspection strategy.

-Finally, Alexis Guest, group technical manager at Dalziel, the meat processor and supplier of ingredients and sundries to manufacturers and retailers, will present on robust hygiene and cleaning regimes for allergen and pathogen management.
+Finally, Alexis Guest, group technical manager at Dalziel, the meat processor and supplier of ingredients and sundries to manufacturers and retailers, will present on robust regimes for allergen and pathogen management.

 For more information, visit the registration page and sign up.